wing5wong/artisan-whs-static/source/_news/2023-08-03_whanganui-high-school-international-namiki-high-school-tsukuba-japan.md

 show_in_slider: true
 date: 2023-08-03T20:14:27.762Z
 ---
-Today we welcomed a second group of 21 energetic and enthusiastic students from Xuzhou, China.
+On the 3rd of August we welcomed a second group of 21 energetic and enthusiastic students from Xuzhou, China.
 We hope you all enjoy your stay.